 Award-winning Author to Speak at The University of Scranton

-Bernhardt will discuss his thrillers including Capitol Offense, which is the 17th novel in the Ben Kincaid series he introduced in 1991 with Primal Justice.
-Capitol Offense, which just published in September 2009, will be available for sale at the event.
-A book signing will be held from 4:30 p.m. to 5 p.m. and immediately following the reception in the fourth floor lobby of the DeNaples Center.
+A former trial lawyer, Bernhardt will discuss his thrillers including Capitol Offense, which is the 17th novel in the Ben Kincaid series he introduced in 1991 with Primal Justice.
+Capitol Offense, which publishes on Sept.
+29, will be available for sale at the event.

-Bernhardt has written 27 novels in the courtroom genre, which have sold more than ten million books worldwide.
-His books have been translated and published in more than two dozen countries.
+Bernhardt has written 27 novels in the courtroom genre, which have sold more than ten million books worldwide and have been translated and published in more than two dozen countries.

 In addition to writing novels, Bernhardt also has written a children's book and constructs crossword puzzles for The New York Times.
 His successful career as an author has extended to editing an anthology and founding a publishing company, HAWK Publishing Group.
 HAWK's focus is to discover new writers and to sponsor writing workshops and seminars in the summer.
 Bernhardt also teaches writing and literature throughout the year.

 Bernhardt has received several prestigious awards, including the Southern Writers Guild's Gold Medal Award.
 He was a two-time winner of the Oklahoma Book Award for Best Fiction.
 The 2000 Booklovers Convention in Houston presented him with a career achievement award.
 That same year, he earned the H. Louise Cobb Distinguished Author Award.
 Currently, Bernhardt serves on several boards and councils, including the Board of Directors for the Thomas H. Gilcrease Museum of Western Art and the Publications Committee for the Oklahoma Historical Society.